monis256/ottawa-recreation-reservation/README.md

 ## Motivation

 The demand for recreational activities, such as Volleyball games, in Ottawa is high.
-To secure a slot for these activities, players need to book immediately when the reservation opens, two days in advance at 6 PM.
+To secure a slot for these activities, players need to reserve immediately when the reservation opens, two days in advance at 6 PM.

 To simplify this process and increase your chances of getting a reservation, I have created this script that: